cfgauss/r-novice-gapminder/_extras/guide.md

  - built in version control and project management
  - works on all platforms

-Goal: learn enough R to understand Stack Overflow for basic R programming.
+*Goal:* learn enough R to understand Stack Overflow answers for basic R programming questions.

 **Basic layout**

 Type along with me.
-If you fall behind, check the etherpad when we stop for
+If you fall behind, check `bit.ly/earlham-notes` or the etherpad.

 ***CHALLENGES***.

 Three panels: